SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    3. A relational-algebra expression **ONLY PARTIALLY** describes how to evaluate a query

-      To fully specify how to evaluate a query, we need to annotate a relational- algebra expression with instructions on how to evaluate it.
+      To fully specify how to evaluate a query, we need to annotate the relational algebra expression with instructions on how to evaluate it.

-3. What are `evaluation primitive` and `query-execution plan`
+3. What are `evaluation primitive` (node) and `query-execution plan` (tree)

    A relational-algebra expression annotated with instructions on how to evaluate it is called an `evaluation primitive`.